Chandigarh India Travel Guide

 Your trip to Chandigarh has a journey through thoughtful design, lush gardens, and lively cultural encounters.
 It is a city that shows how planning shapes a compatible urban environment.

 Chandigarh has a strategic position at the foothills of the Sivalik mountain range, part of the outer Himalayas.
-This place gives the city a pleasing natural backdrop and climatic influence.
+This spot gives the city a pleasing natural backdrop and climatic influence.
 It rests in northwestern India, on fertile plains that stretch from the Himalayas.
 The Ghaggar river flows nearby, making the region agriculturally rich.
 The city's elevation is roughly 320 to 365 meters (1,050 to 1,198 feet) above sea level.
 This slightly elevated position features some relief compared to the lower plains during certain seasons.

 A starting point for journeys into hill stations like Shimla, Kasauli, and Manali.